UPDATED! A New Comparison Chart of 15 Social VR Platforms (Last Update: April 9th, 2024)

-UPDATED!
+UPDATED TO VERSION 1.3!
 Second Life Steals, Deals, and Freebies: A New Comparison Chart of Seven Options for Free or Inexpensive Female Mesh Bodies (Including Senra Jamie)

 Now that Linden Lab has launched the beta version of its Senra mesh starter avatars, I decided to take a stab at creating a comparison chart, comparing and contrasting six options for free or inexpensive (L$250 or less) female mesh bodies.
 (I will probably follow up with a similar chart for free/inexpensive male mesh bodies, female mesh heads, and male mesh heads.)